How Long After Pool Cleaning Can I Swim? Safe Wait Times

 Quick Answer

 Wait times after pool cleaning depend on the type of cleaning performed.
 For basic maintenance cleaning, you can swim immediately.
-For chemical treatments, wait 15 minutes to 24 hours depending on chemicals used.
+For chemical treatments, wait anywhere from 15 minutes to 48 hours depending on the chemical; algae/SLAM treatments can take longer and are cleared by testing, not the clock.

 Understanding Different Types of Pool Cleaning